mihir-m-gandhi/Algorithms/Fractional_Knapsack_Problem/README.md

 * Space Complexity: **O(n)**

-where n = total number of jobs
+where n = number of items